MMAP/MMAP-releases-issues-Q-and-A/README.md

 ### MMAP website

-Visit the [MMAPportal website](https://MMAP.github.io/) for the complete guide to using MMAP.
+Visit the [MMAP website](https://MMAP.github.io/) for the complete guide to using MMAP.